 How We Work

-We receive surplus food items from the US Government and Alameda County.
+We receive Emergency Food from the Alameda County Community Food Bank and Surplus Food from the USDA.
 Our fresh produce comes from local farmers and businesses.
-We rescue food from local businesses and grocery stores by picking up day old bread and baked goods, or other food items that did not sell by their “prime date”.
+We also rescue food from local businesses and grocery stores.
 All of our food is good – we refuse any expired or spoiled items.
-We also greatly appreciate nonperishable food donations from the community.
+We also greatly appreciate non-perishable food donations.

-Tri-City Volunteers was founded in 1970 by a group of community members who saw a need for better food security in the tri-cities of Fremont, Newark, and Union City.
-We have been in our current building since then, with a brief renovation period.
+TCV Food Bank was founded as Tri-City Volunteers in 1970 by a group of community members who saw a need for better food security in the tri-cities of Fremont, Newark, and Union City.